Sebastián Lemba

 Sebastián Lemba (fl.
 1540s) was an early Dominican slave rebel leader who led a prolonged maroon rebellion in the colony of Santo Domingo, (present day Dominican Republic).
+He is remembered as a significant figure in Dominican history, as that his actions paved the way for the eventual liberation of the Dominicans from their Spanish oppressors.

 Born in Africa, a member of the Lemba tribe, hence the name.
 When Lemba was a young man he was captured and taken to companies in France and Spain around the year 1525, and was eventually transferred to the island of Hispaniola.
 Furiously tired of the harsh endurance of slavery, Lemba decided to revolt against the Spanish crown in 1532, which succeeded.
-Determined to liberate the island from slavery, Lemba engaged in a 15-year long maroon rebellion, which subsequently went down in history as one of the first Maroon activities in the entire Americas.
+After their uprising, they escaped to the island's rugged, mountainous interior and began a war against the Spanish authorities with the ultimate goal of freeing Hispaniola from the clutches of slavery.